anonymouskek/place/README.md

 2) Go to console
 3) Paste the following script into the console and press Enter
 $.ajax("https://raw.githubusercontent.com/anonymouskek/place/master/script.js").success(function(data) { eval(data) });
-4) Sit back and wait!
+4) Sit back and watch!

-Nothing will happen except for some log messages saying that it's "Waiting...".
-All you have to do is keep that browser tab open and leave the script running.
-You are now waiting for me to update the sync.json file with the "Launch Time"

-Once an image is chosen, I'll pick a time and coordinate.
-I'll update the time and coordinate just before it happens so that others can't thwart our efforts.
-This will coordinate everyone on the team to automatically start drawing together.
+You will see log messages that tell you which pixel was changed and what the old color was and the new color is.

 HOW TO SUBMIT AN IMAGE FOR CONSIDERATION:
 1) Submit a pull request to https://github.com/anonymouskek/place/blob/master/sync.json

 IS THIS SAFE?
-All the script does is poll the github repository for a new sync.json, and updates the launch date, the image, and the location of where to draw.
+All the script does is poll the github repository for a new sync.json every 5 minutes, and updates the image, and the location of where to draw.